openstack/ceilometer/doc/source/format.rst

 Sample quantity events
 ----------------------
-Quantity events have the same overall format, but additionally have a section called metrics which is a section called metrics which is an array of information about the meters that the event is reporting on.
+Quantity events have the same overall format, but additionally have a section called metrics which is an array of information about the meters that the event is reporting on.
 Each metric entry has a type, unit, name and volume.
 Multiple values can be reported in one event.

 ``dns.zone.usage`` is hourly event sent with usage for each zone instance::